Want to know a cool fact? Women are the fastest-growing demographic in gun ownership.

 So how does one participate in a Shoot Like a Girl program?

-Test Flights sessions take place in Shoot Like a Girl’s mobile range, which is housed inside of a semi tractor-trailer.
+Test Shots sessions take place in Shoot Like a Girl’s mobile range, which is housed inside of a semi-tractor-trailer.
 The Shoot Like a Girl team takes the range around the country to attend various events and host their own.
 Just check their schedule when they’ll be near you.

 While you wait, you can read through the articles on their website, which provides hunting, shooting, and archery tips, share women’s stories, and give updates on the program.